-Using the Hydrostatic motion controls
+Using the Hydrostatic Motion Controls

-CAUTION: Avoid injury!
+Avoid injury!
 Learn the proper use of the motion control levers and practice at low throttle until becoming proficient and comfortable with the operation of the machine.

-Do not move motion control levers from forward to reverse or reverse to forward position rapidly.
+DO NOT move motion control levers from FORWARD to REVERSE or REVERSE to FORWARD position rapidly.
 Sudden direction changes could cause loss of control or damage the machine.